projecthorus/radiosonde_auto_rx/auto_rx/test/notes/2019-03-01_detector_change.md

 19 | RS41 | RS92 | DFM | M10
 19.5 | RS41 | RS92 | DFM | M10

 We can clearly see an improvement in detection performance on all radiosonde types.
-The M10 results are still questionable, though as mentioned previously the very good detection performanance is likely due to the shorter header size.
+The M10 results are still questionable, though as mentioned previously the very good detection performance is likely due to the shorter header size.

 ## Caveats and Other Issues